ievdokdm/Algorithms/Ethos/LoanPaymentCalculator/README.md

-# Algorithms
+# LoanPaymentCalculator
-Run in Visual Studio 2018 for windows or mac
+Run LoanPaymentCalculator.sln in Visual Studio 2018 for windows or mac